Hello

 One of Mike's other hobbies was jetskiing.
 After passing a lake and seeing some people enjoying the sport, Mike popped in, hired a ski for half an hour and was hooked.
 In 1999, Mike purchased his own Yamaha GP760 for him and the family.
 While my brother shown little interest, I absolutely loved it.

 One thing this particular ski had was a dashboard with a digital stopwatch.
 After previously just using the ski recreationally, Mike challenged me to a race using this stopwatch, purely for fun.
 After getting fast times, Mike then encouraged me to begin racing.
-The youngest you could start by the rules was 14.
-Mike purchased me a more competitive ski, a Yamaha Waveblaster 800, and I spent the winter practicing.
+The youngest you could start by the rules was 14 and I was 13 at the time.
+Mike purchased me a more competitive ski, a Yamaha Waveblaster 800, and I spent the winter practicing until I was old enough to compete.

 It was an amazing time, and has brought in some of the best memories I've ever had.
 I joined the Irish Guards as a 17 year old in 2003, and served until 2008.
 While the racing was more difficult while serving, by the time I hung up my helmet in 2012, I'd won 6 British Championships.